elatov/elatov.github.io/_posts/2014-09-01-writing-better-puppet-modules.md

 4. config.pp 	(configures the software)
 5. service.pp 	(ensures the service is started)

-There are also tools out there to create templates of a puppet module, check out the list in [puppet module skeletons](http://www.puppetbestpractices.com/modules/style/module-skeleton.html).
 From the first link here is a pretty good diagram of the way all the files interact with each other:

 ![puppet-module-class-design](https://googledrive.com/host/0B4vYKT_-8g4IWE9kS2hMMmFuXzg/puppet-better-modules/puppet-module-class-design.png)